 - Non-invasive testing.
 As image based testing tools usually do not need any other other software besides the OS, they can be applied in cases where the test specifications require to keep the system under test free of any third party software.

-- Easy to learn; short learning curve even for engineers with no programming experience and/or with no knowledge of the underlying application platform.
+- Easy to learn.
+A Short learning curve, even for engineers with no programming experience and/or with no knowledge of the underlying application platform.

 This testing concept also suffers from some minor disadvantages:

 - Vulnerability to test environment changes.
-Image testing often requires a stable test environment.
+Image testing often requires a stable test environment, however this is often mitigated with clever image doctor techniques etc.

 Choosing the right automated testing tool for your project is crucial.
 Before you make a decision, figure out what your test environment is like and what your expectations, resources and future development plans are.
 When deciding between the object oriented and image based technologies, consider the following factors:

 - Required test depth.
-Do you need access to the GUI objects or are does a simpler image approach work for you?
+Do you need access to the GUI objects or are does a more straightforward image approach work for you?

 - Technology scope.
 Does the application you are going to automate consist of one technology or rather a number of different technologies?
 Is it possible that the project will expand with new technologies in the future?